Welcome to the culture book, the book about us at Thatsup!

 Everything is possible with OKR

 At Thatsup we work with OKR, which stands for Objectives and Key Results.
 OKR is a popular method for measuring and following up goals in an organization.
 The advantages are an enhanced focus, increased transparency and clear working processes.
-Well-known companies such as Google, Tesla and Amazon use the method and since we also aim for world dominance so do we. 😁
+Well-known companies such as Google, Tesla and Amazon use the method and since we're also aiming for world dominance so do we. 😁

 An OKR normally consists of the following components:

-Objectives: Where do we want to go?
-The goal.
+Objectives (O): Where do we want to go?
+The goal - e.g. “Take us to the Antarctic”.

-Key Results: How do we know that it’s the right way?
-Measurements to measure how far we’ve come towards the goal.
+Key Results (KR): How do we know if we're going the right way?
+Measurements to measure how far we’ve come towards the goal - e.g “The distance to the Antarctic”

-Initiatives: What do we have to do to get there?
-The actual work we do.
+Initiatives/Team OKR: What do we have to do to get there?
+The actual work we do - e.g. “Build a boat that can withstand the conditions”

 How did we create our values?

 Together was the word.
 We all collected the things that we think are important and then we voted.
-The things that got the most votes was gathered and compiled.
-The result is here.
+The things that got the most votes were gathered and compiled.
+This is the result.

 Always speak your mind at Thatsup.
 We’re known for being accepting, open, patient and respectful.
 Both for us who work here, but also to our clients and partners.
 Of course that doesn’t mean that we walk on egg shells afraid of giving feedback.
 Without feedback we won’t grow.